gbdev/pandocs/content/Reducing_Power_Consumption.md

 the current screen.

 STOP is terminated by one of the P10 to P13 lines going low.
-Which means before entering STOP P14 and/or P15 should be asserted by writting $00,
+Which means before entering STOP P14 and/or P15 should be asserted by writing $00,
 $10 or $20 to the P1 register, depending on which buttons you want to terminate the STOP on.